untoreh/tcsplitter/README.md

 if the second paramater of buffer, that is the number of payloads to buffer, would merge payloads, so that it could be tweaked to be equal to the number of `connections` received, since each connection carries a payload.

-There are a couple of config file to be used on linux (`sysctl -p sysctl.dirty`) to test different setups, dirty means to saturate connections, clean to use as little as possible.
+There are a couple of config file to be used on linux (`sysctl -p sysctl.dirty`) to test different setups, dirty means to saturate connections/sockets, clean to use as little as possible.

+Note: for long data streams on slow networks, the server might need a buffer time lower than the client *(0.5<bt<1)* to avoid falling behind the stream, this happens because the data is forwarded according to the value of `bt` but since payloads might be late, steps might be skipped but there is no *fast-forward* (intentionally), this to make stable video data streams with less buffering spikes.
+Adding a catchup version for forwarding is also trivial.
 ## Other options
 Most other options are not effectively functional at the moment.
 ### fec